Alexlee214/Arduino_smartlock/README.md

 * Implement servo motor to replace the LED indication lights
 * Decrease dynamic memory usage
 * Implement for attiny85 (512 bytes SRAM)
+* Use the concept of voltage divider to reduce pins used by key pad to only 1